WICG/trust-token-api/README.md

 ### Trust Token Redemption

 When the user is browsing another site (publisher.com), that site (or issuer.com embedded on that site) can optionally redeem issuer.com tokens to learn something about the trust of a user.
-One way to do this would be via a new APIs:
+One way to do this would be via new APIs:

 ```